26 MetalLB in front of the Kubernetes API server #

 systemctl daemon-reload

-To deploy MetalLB, the MetalLB on K3s guide can be used.
+To deploy MetalLB, the MetalLB on K3s (Chapter 24, MetalLB on K3s (using Layer 2 Mode)) guide can be used.

-NOTE: Ensure that the IP addresses of the ip-pool IPAddressPool do not overlap with the IP addresses previously selected for the LoadBalancer service.
+NOTE: Ensure that the VIP_SERVICE_IP IP address does not overlap with the existing IPAddressPools in the cluster.

-Create a separate IpAddressPool that will be used only for the managed Service.
+Create a separate IpAddressPool and L2Advertisement that will be used only for the managed Service.

 # Export the VIP_SERVICE_IP on the local machine